A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 Q #20) What is Custom Label in Salesforce?
 How many Custom Labels can you define and of what size?

 Answer: Custom Labels enable developers to create multi-lingual applications.
 It automatically presents information as information or messages, by using the user’s native language.
-These are custom text values that accessible from Apex classes, Lightning components, and Visualforce pages.
+These are custom text values that are accessible from Apex classes, Lightning components, and Visualforce pages.

 A minimum number of 5000 custom labels can be created for each organization.
 The size is about 1000 characters.